 There may be many different reasons why someone with factitious disorder imposed on another might seek unnecessary medical treatment for a child or dependent.
 Often, people with FDIA have an inner need for their child (or other dependent person) to be seen as ill or injured.
 This isn’t done to achieve a concrete benefit, like financial gain.
 It’s is often done in order to gain the sympathy and special attention given to people who are truly ill and their families.

-FDIA most often occurs with mothers — although it can occur with fathers — who intentionally harm or describe non-existent symptoms in their children to get the attention given to the family of someone who is sick.
-A person with FDIA uses the many hospitalizations as a way to earn praise from others for their devotion to the child's care, often using the sick child as a means for developing a relationship with the doctor or other health care provider.
-The adult with FDIA often will not leave the bedside and will discuss in medical detail symptoms and care provided as evidence that he or she is a good caretaker.
-If the symptoms go away in the hospital, they are likely to return when the caretaker with FDIA is alone with the child or elderly parent.
+FDIA is most often see in mothers — although it can also happen with fathers — who intentionally harm or describe non-existent symptoms in their children to get the attention given to the family of someone who is sick.
+A person with FDIA uses the many hospitalizations as a way to earn praise from others for their devotion to the child's care, often using the sick child as a means for developing a relationship with the doctor or other healthcare provider.

 There are no reliable statistics regarding the number of people in the United States who suffer from FDIA, and it is difficult to assess how common the disorder is because many cases go undetected.
 However, estimates suggest that about 1,000 of the 2.5 million cases of child abuse reported annually are related to FDIA.

 In general, FDIA occurs more often in women than in men.

 Yes.
 In the past, factitious disorder imposed on another (FDIA) was called Munchausen syndrome by proxy.
 This name referred to a figure named Baron Munchausen who was known for exaggerated stories.
 The change from Munchausen syndrome by proxy to factitious disorder imposed on another provides a more accurate description of a person’s behavior.
 This new name is more specific.